Canaan Marshall’s Holiday Style

 Rotunda holiday table display.
 Materials: grapevine reindeer, wired ribbon, glass vases in various shapes and sizes, red roses, viburnum, dendrobium orchids, manzanita branches, pennycress, ornamental millet, seeded eucalyptus, assorted foliage

-Christmas centerpiece how-to: To see Canaan's styling tips for this arrangement from beginning to end, click arrows, or swipe if on a mobile device.
+To see Canaan Marshall’s styling tips for the floral arrangement below, from beginning to end, click the arrows, or swipe if on a mobile device

 Materials: hydrangeas, tulips, red roses, wax flowers, ranunculus, viburnum, dendrobium orchids, red and green cockscomb, tallow berries, seeded eucalyptus, pennycress

 1 | Since this is for a dinner party, I chose a low clear-glass container.
 Create a grid over the top using clear tape.
 I put a capful of bleach in the water when using clear containers to keep the water clean.
 I like to work with a lazy Susan for speed, and it makes it easy to check all sides of the arrangement.

 2 | Make sure to pull off the lower leaves of the hydrangeas to keep them out of the water.
 Place several trimmed stems throughout the grid.

 3 | Time to tuck the tulips in among the hydrangeas, starting at the four corners in clusters.
 I add a capful of vodka to the water.
 It may make us fall down, but it makes tulips stand up!
 And it keeps them from opening as fast.